dtraczewski/GettingAndCleaningData/README.md

 # Getting and Cleaning Data - Course Project

 This is the course project for the Getting and Cleaning Data Coursera course.
-The R script, `DataAnalysis.R`, does the following:
+The R script, `run_analysis.R`, does the following:

 1. Download the dataset and unzpi it if it does not already be unzipped in the working directory
 2. Load the activity and feature data